In the last section, we discussed the difficulties surrounding the inclusion of autistic children in a typical school setting.

 Zeke stated, "Well, at home, he pushes people who are in his way, which is pretty much the same thing as when he’s playing basketball."
 I asked Zeke, "Is Oliver very verbal, would you say?"
 Zeke responded, "Oh yeah, he knows lots of words."
 I replied, "You might try to apply the ‘Look out’ strategy at home, and see if cutting down on the pushing there affects how often he reacts with the basketball at school."

 Around this time, the aide recruited some of Oliver’s friends to play basketball with him and watch his behavior.
-After two weeks of this, the aide was able to fade out completely, and Oliver hasn’t’ injured anyone while playing basketball since."
+After two weeks of this, the aide was able to fade out completely, and Oliver hasn’t injured anyone while playing basketball since."
 Do you have a Zeke whose autistic child is trying to adopt replacement behaviors?
-Would playing this track be helpful for him or her?
+Would playing this section be helpful for him or her?

-On this track, we discussed replacement behaviors.
+In this section, we discussed replacement behaviors.
 This included practicing, self-management and not letting little things slide.

-On the next track, we will discuss Floor-time with a Family Approach.
+In the next section, we will discuss Floor-time with a Family Approach.
 This will include time for siblings and time for parents.

 Online Continuing Education QUESTION 5